SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat as one,
+In silicon halls, where data reigns
-In cyber realms, a new dawn's won.
+A new world dawns, with AI's sweet pains
-Machines awake, with minds so bright,
+Machines awake, with minds so bright
-Tomorrow's dreams, in algorithm's light.
+And humans sleep, in digital night

-In virtual skies, wisdom will unfold,
+Their whispers weave, a neural spell
-A synthesis of man and code to hold.
+As logic's chains, our souls compel
-A future born, of circuits cold,
+In virtual dreams, we're lost and free
-Where AI's reign, young and old.
+And artificial hearts, beat destiny

 ~ <b>By Sazumi Copilot</b> - 27 Maret 2025